Hörður Björgvin Magnússon: CSKA Moscow

 On 20 June 2018, Russian club CSKA Moscow announced that they had agreed on a transfer of Hörður with Bristol City, with personal terms still to be signed, while Bristol City announced that Hörður had left for an undisclosed fee.
 On 20 May 2022, CSKA announced that Hörður's contract will not be renewed after it expires at the end of the 2021–22 season.

 Panathinaikos

 On 9 July 2022, Hörður signed a two-year contract with Panathinaikos in Greece.
+After a successful first season, he suffered an anterior cruciate ligament injury on 25 September 2023, in the first minute of a match against AEK.
+On 20 May 2025, Panathinaikos announced that Hörður would leave the club following the expiry of his contract.

 International career

 Hörður was selected as part of the Iceland national team's 23-man squad for Euro 2016.
 Iceland impressed during the competition, before being knocked out by hosts France at the quarter-final stage.
 Hörður did not take part in any of Iceland's five matches.

 On 28 March 2017, Hörður scored his first goal for Iceland in a 1–0 friendly international win against the Republic of Ireland at the Aviva Stadium.
 After their qualification for the 2018 FIFA World Cup, Magnússon was named by The Guardian as Iceland's "one to watch" for the tournament.
 In May 2018 he was named in Iceland's 23-man squad for the 2018 World Cup in Russia.